These 6 Nigerian women are scaling heights in the shoemaking business

-What’s more interesting is, majority of Nigerian women in the shoemaking business aren’t just in it for the financial rewards.
+What’s more interesting is, that the majority of Nigerian women in the shoemaking business aren’t just in it for the financial rewards.
 After reaching out to many remarkable female shoemakers in Nigeria, we discovered that beyond the monetary value, most of them are on the shoemaking path to create a customised personal identity for individuals, as well as contribute to national development by passing on the knowledge to others and make Nigeria a bedrock of shoe manufacturing.

 Olamide Ogunsanya (BeautyMatics)